vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 docker volume ls
 ```

-For the output looks like this
+For me the output looks like this

 ```bash
 DRIVER    VOLUME NAME